singhvik/singhvik.github.io/_posts/2020-09-21-java12-new-features.md

 `Java 12` adds an experimental Garbage Collector(GC) called Shenandoah.
 This GC does evacuation in parallel to the running java threads.
 Pause times in this GC are independent of heap size, i.e pause times will be consistent whether you have heap size of 100MB or 100 GB.

-This GC can come in handy for application requiring high responsiveness and availability since it will have a very small pause time.
+This GC can come in handy for application requiring high responsiveness and availability, since it will have a very small pause time.

 ## JEP 230: Microbenchmark Suite

-This feature add a suite of benchmarks to the JDK source code and also provide developers ability to add new benchmarks.
+This feature adds a suite of benchmarks to the JDK source code and also provide developers ability to add new benchmarks.
 This comes in handy when some one wants to check the performance of JDK after a change they made.

 These bench marks are based on Java Microbenchmark Harness (JMH).